 Leah currently supports CEGA's initiatives for research in agricultural development and institutional effectiveness.
 Previously, she supported management staff at Innovations for Poverty Action (IPA) with project and partnership development to increase rigorous impact evaluations across IPA’s global portfolio, with a focus on Asia country programs.
 During this time Leah took on a short-term assignment to support research design and survey launch of a randomized evaluation of a livelihood program targeting the ultra-poor in the Visayas and Mindanao regions of the Philippines.
 She holds a B.S. in International Development and a B.A. in Anthropology from Michigan State University.

-Carson directs CEGA's partnership efforts, incubating new initiatives and running programs in priority research areas.
-Currently she leads CEGA's efforts in financial inclusion and technology innovation, through partnerships with Visa and USAID.
-She has extensive research experience in Kenya and India, where she has managed large studies on preventive health care and rural electrification.
-Prior to joining CEGA, she worked with Innovations for Poverty Action in Kenya where she coordinated a large-scale evaluation of water, sanitation and hygiene interventions.
-Carson holds a Masters in Public Policy from UC Berkeley's Goldman School of Public Policy and a BA in Political Science and International Studies from Northwestern University.
+Carson leads CEGA's partnership development efforts, incubating new research initiatives and working with faculty, donors, and partners to generate rigorous evidence in priority areas (including technology, financial inclusion, and energy).
+Prior to joining CEGA, Carson worked with Innovations for Poverty Action in Kenya where she coordinated a large-scale, randomized evaluation of water, sanitation, and hygiene interventions.
+She holds a Masters in Public Policy from UC Berkeley's Goldman School of Public Policy and a BA in Political Science and International Studies from Northwestern University.

 Katie supports the Berkeley Initiative for Transparency in the Social Sciences (BITSS).
 Before joining CEGA, she served as a Borlaug Fellow in Global Food Security studying savings-led microfinance and farmer-centered innovation initiatives in Cambodia.
 She has also supported an environmental impact assessment of California almonds and the revision of the Urban Forest Project Protocol for the California carbon market.
 She also interned at the Food Chain Workers Alliance and the Los Angeles Food Policy Council.
 She holds an MSc in International Agricultural Development from UC Davis and a BSc in Environmental Science from UCLA.